Gayatriv196/100-DAYS-DSA/README.md

 * - Day 6: Check if a number is a palindrome in C++.
 * - Day 7: Added C++ solution for "Power of Two" using bitwise approach.
 * - Day 8: Solved "Sort an Array of 0s, 1s & 2s" using Dutch National Flag Algorithm.
+* - Day 9:  Added solution to-Find All Duplicates in an Array.